akvaplan-niva/data-strategy/data-strategy-2020.md

 _Machines_, or programmable agents, should be able to access Akvaplan-niva's data through a standardised data catalog, following [linked data](https://www.w3.org/DesignIssues/LinkedData.html) principles.

 At the highest level, the programmable agent will get a list of available data catalogs, each representing a domain-specific data repository (a data storage service).
 Once inside a data catalog, the agent will receive a list of all datasets, and their data distributions.
 Consequently, it is trivial for the agent to obtain a complete representation of a dataset, or a replica of the entire repository.
-The agent simply follows links expressed in standardised data model (in eg. DCAT/[JSON-LD](https://json-ld.org/)) and issue a regular HTTP GET request for each of the linked resources.
+The agent simply follows links expressed in standardised data model (in eg. [Data Catalog Vocabulary (DCAT) - Version 2](https://www.w3.org/TR/vocab-dcat-2/)/[JSON-LD](https://json-ld.org/)) and issue a regular HTTP GET request for each of the linked resources.

 ## 3. Best practices